 THE STRESSFUL JOURNEY OF COMPILING REQUIREMENTS

-The main reason why I opted to apply for a Schengen visa is the distance of the places I was planning to visit from the UK.
+The main reason why I opted to apply for a Schengen visa with Migration Agent Melbourne as it is the distance of the places I was planning to visit from the UK.
 TBEX Europe 2016 will be in Stockholm, my aunt is based in Gothenburg and a childhood bestfriend works in Lund.
 I was hoping to stay for at least 2 weeks in order to explore a country which honestly is not even on my ‘must visit’ place.
 I wanted to go to Sweden before because of its pop icons and..
 I wanted to be a popstar. #MaxMartinWhereAreYou

 Apart from that, a friend of mine was convincing me to go to Greece since July is summer season.
 I am also in contact with a tour guide but a part of me was a bit hesitant mainly because this is my first time to apply for a Schengen visa.
 I want to make it right.
 I want to have a good record.